-Direct supervision of surgical activities means that a Diplomate (the Resident Supervisor or another Diplomate of ECVS, ACVS, ECVN, ACVN, EVDC, AVDC, ECVO, ACVO or an approved Full Professor) is scrubbed in together with the Resident, acting as primary or assistant surgeon, and logged in the case log as such.
+Direct supervision of surgical activities means that a Diplomate (the Resident supervisor or another Diplomate of ECVS, ACVS, ECVN, ACVN, EVDC, AVDC, ECVO, ACVO or an approved Full Professor) is scrubbed in together with the Resident, acting as primary or assistant surgeon, and logged in the case log as such.
+The Resident should receive an adequate level of supervision throughout the residency.
 In the last year of training, a surgical procedure may also be considered as directly supervised when the Resident is the primary surgeon and the supervisor is in the operating room, without scrubbing in, supervising essential parts of the procedure.
-A minimum of 40% of the required total number of procedures must be performed under direct supervision, which is 160 cases for small animal candidates and 120 cases for large animal candidates.
+A minimum of 40% of the required total number of procedures must be performed under direct supervision, which is 160 cases for Small Animal candidates and 120 cases for Large Animal candidates.
+The 40% supervision rate is an average for the 3 years.
+A higher supervision rate is expected at the beginning of the residency, reducing as the Resident gains more experience.